arouyan/lakeFS/docs/reference/export.md

 ## Exporting Data With Docker

-This option is recommended if you don't have Spark at your tool-set.
+This option is recommended if you don't have Spark at your toolset.
-It does not support distribution across machines, therefore may have a lower performance.
+It doesn't support distribution across machines, therefore may have a lower performance.
-Using this method, you can export data from lakeFS to S3 using 3 export options (in a similar way to the Spark export):
+Using this method, you can export data from lakeFS to S3 using three export options (in a similar way to the Spark export):

 1. Export all objects from a branch `example-branch` on `example-repo` repository to s3 location `s3://destination-bucket/prefix/`: